Information for owners of voluntary sector archives or records

 Records Management in Charities: A Toolkit for Improvement (June 2017).
 In June 2017 we published a new toolkit produced in partnership with Charity Finance Group and funded by a UCL Public Policy Grant.
 This is currently available as a pdf document to download but will be available as interactive webpages later this summer

 Archiving for Voluntary Organisations – Draft Guidance (March 2017).
 We have made available this draft guidance for comments and suggestions.

 In addition, the following sources of information may prove useful.

-The Charity Archivists and Records Managers Group (CHARM) is made up of people responsible for or involved with the management and care of the records and archives of charities and voluntary organisations.
+The Charity Archives and Records Management Group (CHARM) is made up of people responsible for or involved with the management and care of the records and archives of charities and voluntary organisations.
 CHARM membership is open to anyone interested in charity records and the group meets quarterly.
-CHARM produced a draft strategy to highlight the importance of good record-keeping in the charity and voluntary sector.
-This draft document sets out a strategy for the management, development and promotion of archives in the UK charity and voluntary sector.
+The website is currently not active.

 The Community Archives and Heritage Group (CAHG) is a national group which aims to support and promote community archives in the UK and Ireland.
 Their website includes some very useful resources including cataloguing guidelines and advice on funding.

 The British Records Association (BRA) aims to encourage and assist with the preservation, care, use and publication of historical records.
 The BRA’s main function is to rescue documents in danger of loss or destruction.

 The Archives and Records Association (ARA) have produced a useful report on Volunteering in Archives (2014).
 This might be useful for organisation that intend to use volunteers in their archive projects.